Combatd/Hybrid_Cloud_Foundations/README.md

 Spine switches contain the routing, switching, and network services required for core network functions.
 Leaf switches exclusively provide high port density for network communications and extend the network configuration of the core out to the endpoints.
 Leaf-Spine switching focuses on east-west traffic, capitalizing on the fact that a majority of network communication now relies upon communication within the LAN to other adjacent servers and services.
 Spine leaf provides a high-bandwidth, low latency alternative to 3-tiered architecture, as any given network node is simply one hop away from any adjacent node through the leaf switches.

 Spine and leaf architecture provides consolidated management and scale-out networking in a simplified network design.
 Scaling the architecture normally involves adding a single leaf, enabling the new switch in the fabric, and then cabling the endpoints as needed.

+### Leaf Spine: Using Leaf-Spine in a Nutanix Deployment
+Nutanix recommends a leaf-spine network architecture to ensure true linear scaling.
+Other best practices include using uplinks that are a higher speed than the edge ports to reduce uplink oversubscription.
+To increase uplink capacity, add spine switches or uplink ports as needed.